-Some POS systems look like PCs, whereas others are more like a tablet device or a smartphone.
+Some POS systems resemble PCs, whereas others are more like a tablet device or a smartphone.
 No matter what type of basic hardware you choose, you'll often have the choice of add-ons to customize your POS system to your way of working.

 Here are some of the most popular hardware additions for a POS system: